vithal-wadje/BlazorServerAppCRUDwithCosmosDb/README.md

 # Detail Description

-The following link of my personal blog provides a step-by-step explanation of implementation.
+The following is a link to my personal blog, which provides a step-by-step explanation of the above implementation.